gokulkarthiksrihari/VirtuaLink/README.md

 5. **Attractive Environment**: The project provides an immersive and visually appealing environment that enhances the collaborative experience, making sessions more engaging and enjoyable.

+6. **Customisable Avartars**: Make your collaboration session more engaging by customizing your avatar.
+Our platform offers a variety of options to help you personalize your experience and connect with your team on a deeper level.

-6. **Multiple User Support**: Users can join collaborative sessions and interact with other participants in real time, fostering collaboration and communication.
+7. **Multiple User Support**: Users can join collaborative sessions and interact with other participants in real time, fostering collaboration and communication.

 ## System Requirements (Windows)